Shunted vs. Non-Shunted

 Differentiating Shunted and Non-Shunted Socket

-The term "shunted" indicates a connection or joint.
-In a shunted socket, electrical contacts feature internal connections, creating a single track for the current to travel from the ballast through the socket (or tombstone) to the lamp's pins.
+For shunted sockets, electrical contacts feature internal connections, creating a single track for the current to travel from the ballast through the socket (or tombstone) to the lamp's pins.

 Understanding the basics of how these sockets function makes it easier to determine when each is needed for your lighting requirements.
 While numerous tables and charts outline specific examples, the choice often hinges on the ballast used for the fixture.